GerHobbelt/mupdf/docs/src/mutool-run-js-api.rst

 .. method:: findPage(number)

-    Return the page object for a page number.
+    Return the ``Page`` object for a page number.

-    :arg number: The page number - the first page is number zero.
+    :arg number: The page number, the first page is number zero.

     :return: ``Page``.

 .. method:: deletePage(number)

-    Delete the numbered page.
+    Delete the numbered ``Page``.

-    :arg number: The page number - the first page is number zero.
+    :arg number: The page number, the first page is number zero.

 .. method:: insertPage(at, page)

-    Insert the page object in the page tree at the location.
+    Insert the ``Page`` object in the page tree at the location.
 If 'at' is -1, at the end of the document.

     Pages consist of a content stream, and a resource dictionary containing all of the fonts and images used.